feelthevenom/Report-Generator-using-LLM/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+⚠️ **Warning:** Don't forget to run the ollama service in the background